mautic/documentation/plugins/twitter.md

 This plugin can:

-- display the tweets for a lead with valid Twitter handle,
+- display the tweets for a contact with valid Twitter handle,
 - load additional information from the Twitter profile,
 - place a share button to the landing pages.